Hardin County magistrate issues apology after Facebook post about Muslims

 "I obviously missed the mark!
 I ask forgiveness for offense.
 I intended none," followed by several Bible verses.

-"I just don't agree with those comments," said fellow Hardin County Magistrate Doug Goodman.
-"I don't think we should use those words in this time, in 2019, it's something from years and years ago.
+"I just don't agree with those comments," fellow Hardin County Magistrate Doug Goodman said.
+"I don't think we should use those words in this time, in 2019.
+It's something from years and years ago.
 I don't think it has any place in the public now."

 While others posted that Thompson has a right to share his personal opinion, others said the comments aren't appropriate.

-"I'm not Muslim," said Gallagher, "but I don't want anybody sitting there bashing any kind of race.
+"I'm not Muslim," Gallagher said.
+"But I don't want anybody sitting there bashing any kind of race.
 This is 2019.
 Enough."

-A spokesperson for Hardin County Government says the comments do not represent the county nor fiscal court.
+A spokesperson for Hardin County Government said the comments do not represent the county nor fiscal court.